streamdal/njst/README.md

 single node read/write performance, you'll probably want to also perform "real-world"-like tests to see how your cluster behaves.

-NATS Jetstream is _amazing_ but aside from using `ncli bench` to perform basic read/write tests, we wanted to be extra sure that we know how NATS will perform in production (without updating our entire stack).
+NATS Jetstream is _amazing_ but aside from using `nats bench` to perform basic read/write tests, we wanted to get insight into how our cluster will perform under more realistic load (without updating all applications).

-This is why we created `njst`.
+We created `njst` to do this.
+Maybe you'll find it useful too.

 ## You Should Know